Statement 3 (continued)

 On the payments side, a significant proportion of government expenditure is partially indexed to movements in costs (as reflected in various price and wage measures).
 Some forms of expenditure, in particular income support payments, are also driven by the number of beneficiaries.

 The overall estimated expenditure on income support payments (including pensions and allowances) increases in both years because of a higher number of unemployment benefit recipients.
-The increase in unemployment benefits in 2014‑15 is partly offset by reduced expenditure on pensions and allowances reflecting lower growth in benefit rates resulting from lower wages growth and lower inflation.
+The increase in spending on unemployment benefits in 2015‑16 is partly offset by reduced expenditure on pensions and allowances reflecting lower growth in benefit rates resulting from lower wages growth and lower inflation.
 At the same time other payments linked to inflation fall in line with the reduced growth in prices.

 The reduction in the underlying cash balance results in a higher borrowing requirement and a higher public debt interest cost.

-As noted above, under a floating exchange rate, the fall in the exchange rate would damp the effects of the fall in the terms of trade on real GDP, meaning the impact on the fiscal position could be substantially more subdued.
+As noted above, under a floating exchange rate, the fall in the exchange rate would dampen the effects of the fall in the terms of trade on real GDP, meaning the impact on the fiscal position could be substantially more subdued.
 Also, to the extent that the fall in the terms of trade is temporary rather than permanent, the impact on the economic and fiscal position would be more subdued.

-The second scenario involves a permanent 0.5 per cent increase in both the participation rate and labour productivity, resulting in a 1 per cent increase in real GDP in 2013‑14.
+The second scenario involves a permanent 0.5 per cent increase in both the participation rate and labour productivity, resulting in a 1 per cent increase in real GDP from 2014‑15.
 Once again, the sensitivity analysis evaluates the flow‑on effects on the economy, the labour market and prices.
 The impacts in Table A3 are stylised and refer to per cent deviations from the baseline levels of the parameters.

 The 1 per cent increase in real GDP increases nominal GDP by slightly less but the magnitude of the effects on receipts, payments and the underlying cash balance differ from the first scenario because different parts of the economy are affected in different ways.